 This course will focus on the ICD-9 book and an in-depth review of extracting medical information.
 It will include further review and practice in interpreting medical reports and using proper coding skills.

-Prerequisite: 106-135 Introduction to Basic Coding with minimum grade of "C-."
+A thorough review of E/M, E codes, and V codes will be discussed.
+Prerequisites: 106-135 Introduction to Basic Coding, 510-117 Medical Terminology, 806-194 Survey of Anatomy & Physiology, 106-107 Patient Billing, 106-136 Advanced Patient Billing, 106-113 Health Care Insurance, 106-118 Pharmacology for Transcription/Coding, and 530-102 CPT-4 Introduction.